-Since graduating from the BBC Writers Academy in 2004, Dana has written extensively for all four of the BBC Continuing Dramas and has written more than 40 episodes as a core writer of both CASUALTY and HOLBY CITY.
+After graduating from the BBC Writers Academy in 2004, Dana has written extensively for all four of the BBC Continuing Dramas and has written more than 40 episodes as a core writer of both CASUALTY and HOLBY CITY.
 She won the Writers Guild Award, the MIND Mental Health in the Media Award and was shortlisted for The Broadcast Award for her Special mental Health Episode of CASUALTY – ‘Place of Safety.’
-She has written four episodes of DEATH IN PARADISE – two in its most recent sixth series – as well as original material for both TV and Radio.
+She is currently writing her second episode of DEATH IN PARADISE as well as original material for both TV and Radio.
 Her work includes AFTERBIRTH (Feature length BBC commission), SWINGS AND ROUNDABOUTS (BBC Radio 4), CLEAR AIR TURBULENCE (BBC Radio 4) and material in development for ITV, Noho and Red Planet Pictures.

 Prior to that she’s worked extensively as a theatre director – most notably as Associate Director of Contact Theatre, Manchester, for which she wrote and directed the award-winning YOU HANG UP FIRST (Manchester Evening News Award for Best New Play).
 Other work includes a Writers Attachment at the National Theatre Studio, and as Director: THE DEEP BLUE SEA (Nottingham Playhouse), THE JAIL DIARY OF ALBIE SACHS (Salisbury Playhouse), MY CHILDREN, MY AFRICA (Salisbury Playhouse), ONE DAY IN OCTOBER (Riverside Studios) and THE VOODOO PHENOMENON OF ZOMBIE for Universal Grinding Wheel (Pleasance Edinburgh).
 She has a large body of work on the London Fringe as well as being staff director at the Royal National Theatre.